-In many places, this is the season when Mother Nature put on her most colorful show of the year and, with the cooler days, it’s the perfect season for a wedding.
-See our for projected peak foliage to choose the best date for your ceremony.
+In many places, this is the season when Mother Nature puts on her most colorful show of the year and, with the cooler days, it’s the perfect season for a wedding.
+See this projected peak foliage map to choose the best date for your ceremony.

 What could be more beautiful than a winter wedding?
 As the days get shorter, it’s important to know when the sun will be setting, especially for photography.
 Plan memorable outdoor shots by using our Sunrise and Sunset calculator.